perxpective/Cybersecurity-Therapy/SMW/Exam/SMW Exam Summary.md

 12. Application server responds to client requests

 **Process 2 (Destination Certification)**
+1. Client user sends a request to the AS

 **Process 3 (ChatGPT)**
 1. Client sends a request to the AS for a TGT (encrypted with user's password and shared secret key)